Facebook Pixel Image

 The Norway Rat: Everything You Need to Know About This Common Rodent in Sarasota

-Are you living in SarasotaBradentonLakewood Ranch, or Parrish areas of Florida and noticing a rodent infestation in your property?
+Are you living in the SarasotaBradentonLakewood Ranch, or Parrish areas of Florida and noticing a rodent infestation in your property?
 Chances are it could be the Norway Rat, one of the most common rodents found in Florida.
 These rodents are known for their resilient nature and ability to adapt to different environments, which makes them a persistent pest problem for homeowners and commercial pest control accounts alike.
 This article will cover everything you need to know about the Norway Rat in Florida, including its origins, characteristics, habits, and control methods for Norway Rats.

 Norway Rat